THE DEEP CHECK

 Dr. Vinther’s 12,000 Year Graph of six Greenland ice cores begins 11,500 years ago emerging from the frigid Younger Dryas years.
 Zero on the vertical temperature axis is the 1880 to 1960 CE average temperature.
 The 2000 CE temperature at the right side of the graph is 1 C (1.8 F) higher than that 80 year average still but 2 C (3.6 F) lower than the period shown as 8000 to 4000 BCE.

-BAC II’s 10,000 Year Graph of the Baltic Region shows the same data line over the same time period as the Vinther above and the Rosenthal graph below.
+BAC II’s 12,000 Year Graph of the Baltic Region shows the same data line over the same time period as the Vinther graph above and the Rosenthal graph below.
 The red and black lines show moving averages.
 There were century long temperature peaks six to eight thousand years ago that were 3 C (5.4 F) higher than today.
 Perhaps our current rise of 1.5 C over two centuries isn’t historically exceptional.

 WHY DO WE BELIEVE CARBON DIOXIDE IS CAUSING CLIMATE CHANGE

-A few climate scientists had been advocating it for decades but didn’t attract an audience until the initial data from the Greenland and Antarctic ice cores was published in the early 1990s.
+A few scientists had been advocating it for decades but didn’t attract an audience until the initial data from the Greenland and Antarctic ice cores was published in the early 1990s.
 Al Gore championed it in his 2006 book An Inconvenient Truth and speaking tour.
 The media covered it, people began to accept it and politicians chased the votes.
-Now the climate really does appear to be changing and many have accepted the mantra that carbon dioxide and the other greenhouse gases are the cause.
+Now the climate appear to be changing and many have accepted the mantra that carbon dioxide and the other greenhouse gases are the cause.

 THE CORRELATION FALLACY